TasiChicken/Wenku8Downloader/README.md

 line:55 Change try { "driver".Quit(); } to  try { "_driver".Quit(); }

 line:56 Change try { "driver".Dispose(); } to try { "_driver".Dispose(); }

+4.
+Add folder as parameter when calling GetIndexes function and init it in constructor.

+5.
+Add || !running in while(element.stytle == display:none) in convertToMobi function(there are two place to edit).